-OASPA’s membership is our global community of open access scholarly publishers and related organisations.
+OASPA’s membership is our global community of open access scholarly and related organisations.
 In the first of a series of interviews highlighting the diversity, activities, and different approaches of our members to open access publishing, OASPA’s Events and Communications Coordinator, Leyla Williams, talked to Frédéric Dubois, Managing Editor for OASPA member Internet Policy Review.

 OASPA was pleased to welcome the Internet Policy Review to our association as a Small Publisher member back in 2017.
 What made you apply to join?